santoshrajkumar/Javascript_Projects/Pig_Game/readme.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLOBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

+## How to run the game:

+- You need a live server or local host to run it.
+Recommended is VSCode Live Server plugin.

+### Running the game with VSCode Live Server & Web Browser
+- Goto the game folder.
+Open the 'index.html' file.
+- Then right click on inside the 'index.html' file & select 'run with live server'
+- You are ready to play.
+Enter player 1 & player 2 names and start playing.